hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 tools, applies checks, and decides when to stop.
 The same harness can run many cartridges, so changing an agent does not require copying the execution loop.

-Calling `done` is a request to finish, not proof of success.
+Calling `done` asks to finish.
+It does not show that the task succeeded.
 A separate check decides whether to allow it.
 A returned record describes an action after it has been attempted.
 To block an action, the check must run before the tool.

 A check that rejects a request should tell the model why.
 If a required check crashes or times out, the run should stop and report that failure.
 The Looplet